The current floodplain maps for Onion Creek are based on data from the 1980s. The floodplain study updates the data for more accurate floodplain maps.

 Floodplain Maps – Appeal and Comments

-There is a 90-day public appeal and comment period for the preliminary floodplain maps for Onion, Bear, Little Bear and Rinard Creeks and some other tributaries.
+There is a 90-day public appeal and comment period for the preliminary FEMA floodplain maps for Onion, Bear, Little Bear and Rinard Creeks and some other tributaries.
 Comments are intended to correct small issues such as mislabeled streets on the maps.
 Appeals must be about the preliminary floodplain maps and based on engineering analysis.
+Appeals and comments are due by April 18, 2018.

 To view pdfs of the preliminary maps or for more information about how to make an appeal or comment, visit our Appeal and Comment web page.
 There is also an interactive map farther down this page that has general information about where the floodplain has changed.